 Your brand new app is showing great promise with beta users in your home market or among a community in several countries.
 To make sure it can reach an even broader audience, you know you need to adapt it to global markets.
-In fact, statistics prove there’s such a thing as the ‘Can’t Read, Won’t Buy’ principle: 76% of online shoppers prefer buying products online in their native language.
+In fact, statistics prove there’s such a thing as the ‘Can’t Read, Won’t Buy’ principle: 60% of online shoppers worldwide prefer buying products online in their native language.

 - How does the app localization tool streamline localization management?

 - In what way does it cater to high translation quality?

 - Does the app localization tool shorten the time to market?

 - How developer-friendly is it?

 An App Localization Tool Makes Localization Management a Breeze

 Whether you’ve crafted a native, hybrid, or web-based app, taking it global will involve many tasks and resources.
 The first job of the app localization tool will be to systemize localization management.

 Designers, developers, project managers, translators, proofreaders, testers, etc.: that’s a lot of people to manage and that’s not simple!